pbgollo/pbgollo/README.md

 <details open>
 <summary><small>EN-US</small></summary>

-👨🏻‍💻 IT Intern at the City Council of Caxias do Sul, currently immersing myself in the dynamic world of technology.
+👨🏻‍💻 Full Stack developer at Nomad Innovation, currently immersing myself in the dynamic world of technology.

 📚 Studying Analysis and Systems Development at the University of Caxias do Sul.